 A Myriad of Finshes

 The interior finish of a pool can transcend its design to a whole new level of style and grace.
-There are many types of pool finishes from which to choose, including gunite, plaster, tile, and aggregate finishes, and each type comes in an array of materials, colors, and textures - from classic white plaster, to sparkling iridescent glass tiles, to a kaleidoscopic blend of river pebbles or glass beads.
+There are many types of pool finishes from which to choose, including plaster, tile, aggregate and aggregate effect finishes, and each type comes in an array of materials, colors, and textures - from classic white plaster, to sparkling iridescent glass tiles, to a kaleidoscopic blend of river pebbles or glass beads.
 Whether you're building a new inground pool or starting a pool renovation project, the pool finish you choose will have a significant impact on your pool's final design aesthetic.
 Explore the different pool finish options below to find out which options will best suit your needs and design aspirations.

 Plaster is the oldest pool surface finish.
 It is a simple mixture of water, Portland cement, and either marble dust or silica sand.
 Traditional white plaster (or marcite) gives pools a smooth, classic appearance and remains a popular choice despite the range of pool finishes that have emerged over the years.
 White plaster is the most inexpensive pool finish option and typically lasts five to seven years before any signs of etching or chipping appear.

 Plaster can also be mixed with colored pigments or dyes to give more dimension and drama to the poolscape.
 Darker plaster colors, including deeper shades of grey and black, add depth to the pool and enhance the water's reflectivity.
 A dark plaster pool finish is often used to give the appearance of a natural lake or pond.
 It also creates a stunning effect where the pool acts like a mirror, reflecting the surrounding landscape or architecture.